-The PHIWM is a member of the Emergency Task Force on Coronavirus and Equity, which was convened by The Massachusetts Public Health Association to rapidly develop policy recommendations.
+The PHIWM is a member of the Emergency Task Force on Coronavirus and Equity, which was convened by the Massachusetts Public Health Association to rapidly develop policy recommendations.
 The outbreak of COVID-19 is not impacting all Massachusetts residents equally.
 Communities that are already facing marginalization are hardest hit by the virus and its economic repercussions.
 The people most impacted include low-wage workers, immigrants, non-English speakers, people who are housing insecure or experiencing homelessness, people with disabilities, people who are food insecure, and people who are incarcerated.
-The Task force recommends immediate action is taken on the following:
+Below are the policies supported by the Task Force on Coronavirus and Equity:

 - Contact Governor Baker: Call 617-725-4005, Tweet @MassGovernor, Email the Governor's Office

 - Contact Attorney General Healey: Call 617-727-2200, Tweet @MassAGO, Email the Attorney General

 - Contact your State Rep and Senator: Call the Statehouse Switchboard 617-722-2000

 The MA Department of Public Health is partnering with the PHIWM to provide support to municipalities, community-based organizations, and other community partners and residents in accessing, analyzing, and contextualizing critical health equity data from the COVID Community Impact Survey (CCIS).
 The goal of this effort is to provide data on specific geographies, populations, and topics to help us better understand where to most equitably and impactfully provide pandemic assistance and resources across the commonwealth.

 Data was collected in 8 domains below and can be further broken down and analyzed by disability, race, sexual orientation, gender identity, geography, income, education, age, industry/occupation, and more.

 - Demographics (race, gender, sexual orientation, disability, status, education, income, etc.)